AJORGEST/vpn-client-to-site-aws/README.md

 # 3.Create VPN Endpoint

 - Type VPC in the services search box at the top of the screen, right click and open in a new tab.
-- Under Virtual Private Network (VPN) on the menu on the left, locate and click Create VPN Endpoint
+- Under **Virtual Private Network (VPN)** on the menu on the left, locate and click Create VPN Endpoint
 - `Click Create Client VPN Endpoint`
-- For Name Tag enter A4L Client VPN
+- For Name Tag enter `Demo Client VPN`
 - Under Client IPv4 CIDR* enter `192.168.12.0/22`
-- Click the Server certificate ARN* dropdown and select the server certificate you created in stage 2.
+- Click the Server certificate ARN* dropdown and select the **server certificate** you created in stage 2.
 - Under Authentication Options check Use user-based authentication
 - `Check Active Directory authentication`
 - Under Directory ID* chose the directory you created in Stage 1 (e.g. corp.xvia.org)